Anan1218/homehealth/TESTING_PLAN.md

 ### Success Criteria for Today
 - [ ] Tests run with `pytest` command
-- [ ] Basic auth functionality is tested
+- [ ] Basic health functionality is tested
-- [ ] At least 70% coverage on auth features
+- [ ] At least 70% coverage on health features
 - [ ] All tests pass consistently
 - [ ] Foundation ready for incremental additions